 6 William James College

 William James College is located in Newton, Massachusetts.
-The school has an online master’s in organizational psychology that teaches students the essentials of learning and change, as well as how to apply this knowledge to help mprove an organization.
+The school has an online master’s in organizational psychology that teaches students the essentials of change management and how to apply this knowledge to help improve organizations.
 The program is built on multidisciplinary concepts drawn from the psychology of organizational development, human behavior, sociology, and education.
-Courses emphasize the human side of organizations and focus on real-world case studies and teambuilding to create environments that foster personal and professional growth.
+Courses emphasize the human side of organizations and focus on real-world case studies and simulations to create environments that foster personal and professional growth.

-To earn this master’s in organizational psychology online, students complete 30 credits (24 course-related credits and a six-credit internship and practicum) and an 80-hour field project.
+To earn this master’s in organizational psychology online, students complete 30 credits (26 course-related credits and a four-credit internship/field project) and an 80-hour field project.
 Field placement work can be completed at a student’s place of employment, a self-selected organization, or at one of the college’s partner sites.
-Courses are six weeks in length and feature asynchronous readings and synchronous lectures.
-Full-time students typically earn their degree in just 11 months.
+Courses are five weeks in length and feature asynchronous readings, lectures, and discussion boards.
+Full-time students earn their degree in just 11 months and part-time students in 2 years.
+The program also offers a Blended option for attendance that includes an experiential weekend in residence at the campus for each course.
 A special concentration in talent management is also available; students in this track complete courses in talent acquisition and management, business strategy and organizational life cycle, and performance development and management psychology and training.

 All applicants must hold a four-year undergraduate degree from an accredited U.S. institution with a GPA of 3.0 or higher.
 Transfer students can transfer up to nine credits that were earned within the last five years.

-William James College is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+William James College and the Masters of Organizational Psychology is regionally accredited by the New England Association of Schools and Colleges (NEASC).

 7 Carlos Albizu University – Miami